robertovicario/Python-App/README.md

-# FlaskApp
+# PythonApp

 ## Overview

-This project is a simple Flask application that serves as a template for building web applications.
+This project is a simple Python application that serves as a template for building web applications.
 It includes a basic structure with Docker support for easy deployment and development.

 ## Prerequisites